Matmot/php-image-resizer-class/README.md

 # php-image-resizer
-PHP Image Resizer Class

-PHP Class to resize images on the fly mostly while coding in HTML
+PHP Image Resizer Class to resize images on the fly mostly while coding in HTML

 ### Advantages